-The Fargo’s standover is 690 mm on the smallest XS frame, while the Sutra’s smallest 48 cm frame has a standover of 735!
-If you’re on the short side this could certainly be a point in favor of the Fargo.
+The Fargo’s standover height is 690 mm on the smallest XS frame, while the Sutra’s smallest 48 cm frame has a standover of 735.
+If you’re on the shorter side this could certainly be a point in favor of the Fargo.
 Both the Fargo and Sutra LTD make good bikes for tall people, with the Fargo being a tad longer and taller in the largest size.

 Normally I use the following spectrum to show how two bikes differ, especially on the right end.
 Often one is significantly more capable on trails than the other.
 But in the case of the Salsa Fargo versus the Kona Sutra LTD I’m giving them a fairly similar range.
 Though people might prefer one over the other in terms of fit and feel, they’re designed (at least as spec’ed) for the same terrain and riding style.

 I’ve given the Fargo a wee bit wider range on both ends due to its lighter weight and broader compatibility.
 As spec’ed the bikes are quite similar, but if you’re willing to tinker the Fargo will reward you with more versatility.
 Since the frame is lighter, you could throw on a set of narrower and lighter wheels and have a more satisfying road ride.
 On the more rugged side of the spectrum the Fargo’s wider tire clearance and suspension corrected fork give it an edge.

 Here’s a sampling of the kind of terrain these bikes are both great at: